Wednesday, 05 Mar 2025

 Find out about the salmon that spawn in the burn, and the bats, owls and squirrels that live in the trees.

 Trail closed due to tree felling work.
-The felling work is due to last until the end of February 2025.
 If visiting the wider forest, please follow all site safety signage and operator’s instructions.

 A wee daunder along the burn and through mature, moss-clad Norway spruce trees, a favourite habitat of the red squirrel.